NingWang1990/NingWang1990.github.io/_portfolio/portfolio-4.md

 ## Spin sequential Monte Carlo
-In the second step, I proposed the spin sequential Monte Carlo to find the best partial differential equation (PDE) that can describe the video.
+In the second step, I proposed the spin sequential Monte Carlo to find the best partial differential equation (PDE) to describe the video.
 I call the algorithm spin sequential Monte Carlo because I combined the sequential Monte Carlo and the spin-flip Markov chain Monte Carlo.
 The inspiration comes from the paper by [Ruby et al.](https://advances.sciencemag.org/content/3/4/e1602614) and [my PhD work](https://hss-opus.ub.rub.de/opus4/frontdoor/deliver/index/docId/7138/file/diss.pdf).
 Ruby et al. proposed that the RHS of the partial differential equation might be expressed as a linear combination of non-learn terms

 <img src="https://render.githubusercontent.com/render/math?math=%5CLarge%0A%5Cfrac%7B%5Cpartial%20u%7D%7B%5Cpartial%20t%7D%20%3D%20f(u%2C%20u_x%2C%20u_y%2C%20u_%7Bxx%7D%2Cu_%7Bxy%7D%2Cu_%7Byy%7D)%5Cequiv%20%5Calpha_1%20T_1%20%2B%20%20%5Calpha_2%20T_2%20%2B%20...%20%5Calpha_i%20T_i%20%2B%20...%20%5Calpha_N%20T_N%20">

 where <img src="https://render.githubusercontent.com/render/math?math=T_1...T_N"> are the non-linear terms in the non-linear library.

 Now the key problem becomes which terms we need to select to construct the PDE.
-Ruby et al. proposed to use the thresholding Ridge regression, which might work well when the non-linear library is not large but become not suitable for a large non-linear library.
-[My PhD work](https://hss-opus.ub.rub.de/opus4/frontdoor/deliver/index/docId/7138/file/diss.pdf) on spin systems inpired me to use spin Monte Carlo sampling for this.
-To be more specific, we may map the linear combination of the non-linear terms onto a *Ising spin chain*.
+Ruby et al. proposed to use the thresholding Ridge regression, which might work well when the non-linear library is not large but become not suitable for a sizeable non-linear library.
+[My PhD work](https://hss-opus.ub.rub.de/opus4/frontdoor/deliver/index/docId/7138/file/diss.pdf) on spin systems inspired me to use spin Monte Carlo sampling for this.
+To be more specific, we may map the linear combination of the non-linear terms onto an *Ising spin chain*.
 The spin up means that the corresponding term is selected, whereas the spin down means that the corresponding term is not selected.
 We can then use the spin-flip Markov chain Monte Carlo to sample the PDE space.
 To speed up sampling efficiency, I combine the spin-flip Monte Carlo with the [sequential Monte Carlo](https://link.springer.com/book/10.1007/978-1-4757-3437-9).

 The probability distribution for a PDE is given as the **Bayesian** posterior